 If you have resumed your maiden name, related documents must be shown.
 Foreign documents must be translated into English.

-It will cost you approximately $40 - $75 to get married in Pennsylvania.
-Cash only.
+It will cost you approximately $40 to $75 to get married in Pennsylvania and fees must be paid in cash.
 Please verify with the County Register the cost of a marriage license in the county where you want to get married.
 Additional surcharges have been added to the basic cost of a marriage license.

 Yes, as of May 2014.

-If either of you are under 18 years of age, you must pay an additional $5.00, show your Birth Certificate, and have the written consent of a parent or guardian.
+If either of you is under 18 years of age, you must pay an additional $5, show your Birth Certificate, and have the written consent of a parent or guardian.
 Anyone under 16 years of age needs parental consent and the approval of a Judge of the Orphans Court.